ajcord/WIFI-84/README.md

 There will need to be a program to allow the user to connect to nearby Wi-Fi networks.
 It can be as simple as a menu of SSIDs.
+By including such a program, applications won't need to reinvent the wheel, and the connection can be managed centrally.

 Also, a tool like wget/curl would be useful for testing.
 It would probably have to include its own viewer to display the response